jorgefz/photoevolver/README.md

 ```

-## Introduction
+## Scientific Background

 The Kepler telescope has found a surprising number of planets between the Earth and Neptune in size.
 These planets follow a bimodal (two-peaked) distribution in radii, with peaks at 1.5 and 2.4 Earth radii, and a *radius valley* at 1.8 Earth radii.
 The first peak is most likely populated by entirely rocky planets, whereas the second one consists of rocky cores with H/He-rich envelopes that can double the planet's radius and yet comprise only a few percent of its mass.
 This radius valley would be created by atmospheric mass loss processes that evaporate planetary atmospheres over time, completely stripping them in extreme cases (Fulton et al. 2017).

-The leading theory that explains the atmospheric mass loss is *photoevaporation*, which states that stellar X-rays produced at the corona are readily absorbed by the upper layers of planetary atmospheres, which expand to the Roche lobe and thus escape.
+One mechanism under which envelopes can undergo mass loss is *photoevaporation*, which states that stellar X-rays produced at the corona are readily absorbed by the upper layers of planetary atmospheres, which expand to the Roche lobe and thus escape.
 Stellar X-rays are not constant, but tied to the star's rotation period.
 Faster rotators have a stronger internal dynamo mechanism that produces a greater X-ray emission.
 Stars also spin down with time, reducing their X-ray output by an order of magnitude within the first 100 Myr of age (Wright et al. 2011).

 A description of a planet's evaporation past would thus require the planet's internal structure, the X-ray emission history of the host star, and a formulation for the interaction between the atmosphere and X-ray photons that outputs the mass loss rate.

-## Dependencies
+## Dependencies, useful modules, and credits

 ### Mors (optional)
 Stellar tracks code by Colin Johnstone (https://github.com/ColinPhilipJohnstone/Mors) described in the paper by Johnstone et al (2020).